bizancio3/ml-zoomcamp/12-capstone-project/README.md

 ### **a) Deployment in local machine**

 Once in the main folder, create a virtual environment with pipenv: \
-(requirements listed in Pipfile)
+(ideally you should have a python 3.8 interpreter installed for pipenv to make use)

     pipenv install

+*Note: The list of requirements is specified in the Pipfile.
+But one can always use other tools to meet the same conditions.* \
-Activate it and run all subsequent code from within the pipenv shell:
+Activate the pipenv shell, and run all subsequent code from within the created environment:

     pipenv shell

 In order to create a docker image run: \
 ("capstone-p12" is here an arbitrary name for this exercise)

-    docker build -t capstone-p12
+    docker build -t capstone-p12 .

 Deploy the newly created docker image to your local machine: